mohamadhpp/QtQuick2PluginExtensionSample/README.md

 # Qt Quick 2 Plugin Extension Sample

-In this sample, I created a qml plugin and got the output from it, and I plan to use it in another project.
+In this project, I created a qml plugin and got the output from it, and I plan to use it in another project.

 Cmake is used in this library.